What is the BCAT?

 The test is in English only, and you’ll be required to answer all the questions on a computer at the test centre.

-They give you 55 minutes to complete all of the questions, and the test centre will score your test and inform you of the result right there and then, so there’s no sweating for weeks waiting to see if you passed, and time to book again (hopefully!) if you were unsuccessful.
+They give you 55 minutes to complete all 60 of the multiple-choice questions, and the test centre will score your test and inform you of the result right there and then, so there’s no sweating for weeks waiting to see if you passed, and time to book again (hopefully!) if you were unsuccessful.

 How do I prepare for the Bar Course Aptitude Test?